BENNI-GITHUB/project-03-Benni-Auto/README.md

 ## User Stories
 ### As a casual user:
 + I want to be able to view services without having to register and account.
-+ I want to be able to view reviews of others users without having to register and account.
++ I want to be able to view reviews of other users without having to register and account.
 + I want to be able to access the contact information and location of service shop.
-+ I want to have the option to register an account if I want to come back at a later date.
++ I want to have the option to register an account if I want to come back later.
 ### As a returning user:
 + I want to be able to log into my account.
 + I want to be able to log out from my account.